United4Surveillance/signal-detection-tool/README.md

 ### Report

 In the Report tab HTML and Word reports can be generated showing the results of the Signals Tab.
+Reports can also be generated using the `run_report()` function.

 ## Development Process and Contribution